-On our 2 week trip to Patagonia, we split our time between El Chalten (Laguna de Los Tres) and El Calafate (Perito Merino glacier) in Argentina before heading over to Patagonia Chile to do the W-Trek in Torres del Paine.
+On our 2 week trip to Patagonia, we split our time between El Chalten (Laguna de Los Tres) and El Calafate (Perito Merino glacier) in Argentina before heading over to Patagonia Chile to hike the W Circuit in Torres del Paine.

 Even though we stayed in campgrounds during the W-trek, we rented all camping gear from Fantastico Sur and Vertice Patagonia – 2 private companies who run most of the campgrounds along the W Circuit.
 This worked out even better than we expected.
 Not only did not have to carry tent and sleeping bags, upon checking in at the campground our tent would already be already set up.
 Which was super great when it’s raining outside.
 Setting up a tent in the rain is never fun.

 I highly recommend going this route if you can afford it.
 We were in Patagonia for 2+ weeks, but the W-trek part of the trip is only 4 days.
 I see little point in taking a tent and sleeping bags for the whole trip when they’re only needed for a small part of it.
 Not having to carry around a tent and sleeping bags meant that this packing list for Patagonia is quite minimalistic.
 We managed to pack very light.
 Light pack = winning!

 December is supposed to be summer in Patagonia, but hold off on bringing tank tops and shorts.
 Patagonia summer weather is as unpredictable as ever.
 We experienced sun, wind, rain, and hail.
 The wind and rain combination is particularly brutal.
 There were times it felt like rain was going UPWARDS.
 Even when it’s sunny it never got really warm.

 There’s a running joke that goes: